 Mild symptoms such as wheezing, open-mouthed breathing, coughing, and sneezing.

 More severe symptoms such as difficulty breathing, lethargy, appetite loss, and nose or mouth discharge.

 Severe symptoms such as labored breathing, difficulty swallowing, and extreme lethargy.
-In some cases, the infection may progress to pneumonia or other serious health complications.
+In some cases, the infection could progress to pneumonia or other serious health complications.

 Treating Reptile Respiratory Infections

-Treatment for respiratory infections in reptiles typically involves antibiotics and supportive care.
-Antibiotics are usually administered orally or injected directly into your reptile’s body cavity.
-Supportive care may include making sure that they have a warm, humid environment to help your reptile breathe more easily.
+Treating respiratory infections typically involves antibiotics and supportive care.
+Antibiotics are usually administered orally or injected directly into your reptile’s body.
+Supportive care can include making sure that they have a warm, humid environment to help your reptile breathe more easily.
 It also includes making sure they have clean water to help keep them hydrated.
-In severe cases, surgery may be necessary to remove any blockages in their respiratory tract.
+In severe cases, surgery can be necessary to remove any blockages in their respiratory tract.

 It’s important to take your reptile to a veterinarian as soon as you notice any signs of respiratory infection.
 Early diagnosis and treatment can help prevent more serious health complications.